slgraff/2016--April--iOS/16--Come-About/README.md

 #### Normal Mode

+* [ ] Add functionality to show the score of each player (how many games won) as well as how many games were a stalemate
+* [ ] Update gameStatusLabel for each player's turn, and also notify the user when a player has one
 * [ ] Add functionality to allow the user to reset the board
-* [ ] Add functionality to show the score of each player (how many games won)
+* [ ] Add functionality to allow the user to reset the scores (and by extension, the board as well)

-* [ ] Update gameStatusLabel for each player's turn, and also notify the user when a player has one
+#### Hard Mode

 * [ ] Add functionality to randomly choose from several different colors for each player so each game shows different sets of game board colors

 #### Journal, Week 2